 Dr. Song Gao, is an Assistant Professor in GIScience at the Department of Geography, University of Wisconsin, Madison, where he leads the Geospatial Data Science Lab (GeoDS@UW).
 He holds a Ph.D. in Geography at the University of California, Santa Barbara and alumni of the STKO Lab, a M.S. degree at the Institute of Remote Sensing and GIS, Peking University and alumni of the S3 Lab, and a B.S. degree with Honors at the School of Geography, Beijing Normal University, China.
 His main research interests include Geospatial Big Data Analytics, Geospatial Artificial Intelligence (GeoAI), GIScience theory, Human Mobility and Spatial Networks.
-He has published over 50 peer-reviewed articles in prominent journals and conference proceedings.
-He is the recipient for various fellowships, grants, and awards at the university, state, and national/international levels, including the ‘Waldo Tobler Young Researcher Award’ in GIScience selected by the Austrian Academy of Sciences, The U.S. Cartography and Geographic Information Society (CaGIS) Doctoral Scholarship, the International Cartographic Association (ICA) Scholarship, The Jack & Laura Dangermond Graduate Fellow, UCSB Geography Excellence in Research, AAG International Geographic Informational Fund, UW-Madison Undergraduate/Faculty HILLDALE FELLOW Award, NSF Grant, Microsoft AI for Earth Grant, and Wisconsin Alumni Research Foundation Grant, etc. He currently is the Associate Editor of Annals of GIS, Editor Board Members of Plos One, and serves as a peer reviewer and guest editors for a couple of high-impact academic journals.
+He has published over 50 peer-reviewed articles in prominent journals and conference proceedings, including 7 ESI highly cited papers.
+He is the recipient for various fellowships, grants, and awards at the university, state, and national/international levels, including the ‘Waldo Tobler Young Researcher Award’ in GIScience selected by the Austrian Academy of Sciences, The U.S. Cartography and Geographic Information Society (CaGIS) Doctoral Scholarship, the International Cartographic Association (ICA) Scholarship, The Jack & Laura Dangermond Graduate Fellow, UCSB Geography Excellence in Research, AAG International Geographic Informational Fund, UW-Madison Undergraduate/Faculty HILLDALE FELLOW Award, NSF Grant, Microsoft AI for Earth Grant, and Wisconsin Alumni Research Foundation Grant, etc. He currently is the Associate Editor of Annals of GIS, Editor Board Members of Scientific Reports (Nature), Plos One, Cartography and Geographic Information Science, and serves as a peer reviewer and guest editors for a couple of high-impact academic journals.
 He has co-organized several workshops, symposiums, and paper sessions in AAG, ACM SIGSPATIAL, and GIScience.
 He is on the board of directors in the AAG GI Science & Systems, CyberInfrastructure specialty groups and CPGIS.
 He also had several software engineering summer internships including Esri Inc. (Applications Prototype Lab) and Apple Inc. (Maps Team) in California headquarters, and Esri Beijing R&D center.
 He has a passion for connecting theoretical research to advancements in GIScience to geospatial industry for solving real-world challenges.
 Publications and citations can be found in his Google Scholar page.

 My name is Yunlei Liang.
 I’m a M.S./Ph.D. student in Cartography/GIS at the Department of Geography, University of Wisconsin – Madison.
 My research interest mainly lies in GIS, spatial analysis and transportation.
 My recent research focuses on optimizing the bus system and providing better planning strategies for the local transit authority.
 In addition, I am working on location business intelligence modeling.
 Before studying at UW-Madison, I earned my bachelor degrees at the University of Waterloo and at Wuhan University.